ttscoff/nv/README.markdown

 * Unique interface design changes
 * Fixes for a couple of bugs/annoyances
 * Customizable HTML and CSS files for the Preview window
     * You can use Javascript in the templates to do a few neat tricks

 ## Customization

 After the first time you run the Preview window, look in `~/Library/Application Support/Notational Velocity` and you'll find two files:` template.html` and `custom.css`.
 If you're handy with HTML and CSS, feel free to customize these in whatever way you like.
 You can add Javascript as well, but you'll need to load external scripts from a url or using a full file:// path.
 If worst comes to worst, you can just delete or rename your customizations and the default files will be put back in place automatically.

+## Download

+More info and a download for the compiled binary can be found at [brettterpstra.com/projects/nvalt](http://brettterpstra.com/projects/nvalt/)

 ## Credits